raspberrypilearning/encoded-art/en/step_1.md

 ## Introduction

-Create a piece of encoded artwork based on the user's name.
+Create a piece of encoded art based on the user's name.
 Each letter is encoded to a shape that is displayed at random on the screen.

 In this project you will:
 + Use a dictionary to encode letters with a variety of shapes